nlgthuan/wutah-reminder/README.md

   30 * * * * <PATH-TO-THE-REPO>/wutah-reminder.sh
   ```

-- Example for the cronjob to run every 30 minutes
+- Example for the cronjob to run at every 30th minute

   ```
   */30 * * * * <PATH-TO-THE-REPO>/wutah-reminder.sh